 Best connector to Saranac Lake services along Route 86 is the Aldi’s Connector (aka Will Rogers Connector) at MP 7.7.
 For downtown Saranac Lake, Main St or Bloomingdale Ave is the best connector.

-The Village is stretched out along US Route 3 with “Tupper Junction” at the Western Terminus of the Rail Trail and “Downtown” about 1.5 miles East on Route 3.
+The Village of Tupper Lake is stretched out along US Route 3 with “Tupper Junction” at the Western Terminus of the Rail Trail and “Downtown” about 1.5 miles East on Route 3.
 There are services along this whole stretch, but they tend to be clustered at each end.
 Fortunately, a great bike path, the Junction Pass Trail, parallels Route 3 here.
 To reach downtown by bicycle, it is best to take the Junction Pass Trail south from the Tupper Lake RR Station, connecting to Route 3 near McDonalds.
-Across from Mc Donald’s is a large town park with bathrooms, parking and a picnic area, which will be a good alternate starting point once the Western nine miles of the trail is completed, later this season.
+Across from Mc Donald’s is a large town park with bathrooms, parking and a picnic area, which is a good alternate starting point at (near) the Western terminus of the Rail Trail.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.